Accountability

 The quality of SNV’s work, from internal processes to client services, is ensured by both internal and external auditing and evaluation.
 SNV’s financial statements are audited annually by an independent external auditor.
 This external auditor performs their audit and issues their opinion on the annual accounts of SNV as a whole and incorporates country and corporate financial information.
 Audit work is carried out in the Netherlands as well as in SNV countries as appropriate to enable the external auditor to form their opinion.
 The external auditor reports to the SNV Supervisory Board and Audit and Risk Committee.
 SNV has received an unqualified opinion each year since becoming a fully independent organisation in 2002.

 SNV also has an Internal Audit function with a reporting line to the Chief Executive Officer and the Supervisory Board’s Audit and Risk Committee.
 Internal Audit executes internal audits based on a risk-based audit plan.
-These audits provide SNV’s Managing Board with independent and objective information on the degree of control of SNV’s primary processes, supporting processes and projects.
+These audits provide SNV’s Executive Team with independent and objective information on the degree of control of SNV’s primary processes, supporting processes and projects.
 They support SNV in accomplishing its objectives by assessing the organisation’s processes as a means to identify good practices, possible weaknesses and risks.
-Based on the information provided, SNV’s Managing Board takes measures where needed to improve organisational practice and stimulate learning.
-Internal Audit monitors the follow-up of the audit recommendations and reports to the Managing Board and Audit and Risk Committee on progress.
+Based on the information provided, SNV’s Executive Team takes measures where needed to improve organisational practice and stimulate learning.
+Internal Audit monitors the follow-up of the audit recommendations and reports to the Executive Team and Audit and Risk Committee on progress.
 Internal Audit applies and upholds the Institute of Internal Auditors’ Code of Ethics.

-In 2021, SNV was supported by Royal HaskoningDHV to establish a baseline year and follow up year carbon footprint assessment according to ISO14064, the GHG protocol Corporate Standard and for the Carbon Reduction Plan in the UK Government PPN 0621.
-This assessment included only emissions for the in-scope Global Office, based in the Netherlands, and its operations.
+In 2021, SNV established a baseline year and follow-up year carbon footprint assessment according to ISO14064, the GHG protocol corporate standard, and the UK Government's Carbon Reduction Plan in PPN 0621.
+This assessment included only emissions for the Global Office, based in the Netherlands, and its operations.
 The baseline year was set to 2019, the first follow-up reporting year as 2020.

-In 2023, SNV expanded the scope to include emissions from all permanent SNV offices globally for the reporting year 2022.
-Reporting year 2022 is therefore now SNV’s baseline year.
+From reporting year 2022, SNV expanded the scope to include emissions from all permanent SNV offices globally.
+Reporting year 2022 is therefore now SNV’s baseline year and hence also SNV’s first reporting year.
+The reports for 2019, 2020 and 2021 and 2022 remain available upon request for information purposes.

 This information is presented in the FCDO Carbon Reduction Plan.
 The plan is updated annually with the details of the latest full reporting year.
 The current Carbon Reduction Plan contains: